Yoga Nidra: The Ayurvedic Sleep Meditation Guide

 For Pitta Types

-Pitta types benefit from Yoga Nidra's cooling, surrendering quality -- it requires releasing control and simply receiving.
+Pitta types benefit from Yoga Nidra's cooling, surrendering quality.
+It requires releasing control and simply receiving.

 Benefits: